International students: After you arrive

 Register in person

 You need to register in person to confirm your attendance and to collect your University Card (UCard) and other documentation.
+The process is different for pre-sessional students, who will receive an email with instructions on how to register.

 If you are a sponsored student provide your letter